Stochastic oscillator is a popular technical indicator because it is easy to understand and has a relatively high degree of accuracy.

 - L14 = Lowest low over the period

 - H14 = Highest high over the period

 Now, let’s look at an example of Tesla’s share price.
 From the chart below, we can see that the 14-period low was $754,31, while the high was $1117,67.
 TSLA’s stock closed very near the period high, at $1087,50.
 So, the stochastic oscillator line would be calculated as follows: [(1087,50 - 754,31)/(1117,67 - 754,31) x 100] = 91.69%

 This figure indicates that the closing price was extremely near the top of the asset’s 14-period trading range – we’ll go on to what this means in a moment.

 How can you use a stochastic oscillator in trading

-When you see the stochastic signals and you want to place a trade, you can do so via derivatives such as CFDs.
+When you see the stochastic signals and you want to place a trade, you can do so via derivatives.
 Derivatives enable you to trade rising as well as declining prices.
 So, depending on what you think will happen with the asset’s price when one of the Doji patterns appears, you can open a long position or a short position.

 Follow these steps to trade when you see the stochastic signals: